oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 .
 ```

-## Task 9: Use `DBMS_CLOUD_AI_AGENT.RUN_TEAM`
+## Task 10: Use `DBMS_CLOUD_AI_AGENT.RUN_TEAM`

-First you'll create Select AI conversation and then use the `DBMS_CLOUD_AI_AGENT.RUN_TEAM` function to run the agent team and interact with the Return Agency team.
+First, you'll create Select AI conversation and then use the `DBMS_CLOUD_AI_AGENT.RUN_TEAM` function to run the agent team and interact with the Return Agency team.
 The agent team also keeps a track of the customer conversation history.

 1. Create Select AI conversation.